 The '

-e-imzo' is obtained at a local tax body and issued for local entities exclusively.
+e-imzo' is obtained at a local tax body and issued for local tax residents exclusively.

 RedMed provides In-Country Regulatory Representative services through its fully established entity in Tashkent, ensuring compliance and satisfying the Uzbekistani Regulator`s need.

-Q.: Who is listed as the Holder of the Registration Certificate in Uzbekistan?A.: The Manufacturer is not designated as the official Holder of the Registration Certificate anymore, as it was before August 2025.
-Now, a locally established company being stated as a Holder, yet it can`t manage the Certificate without manufacturer`s approval thru the PoA.
+Q.: Who is listed as the Holder of the Registration Certificate in Uzbekistan?A.: The Manufacturer is designated as the official Holder of the Registration Certificate.
+A locally established company being stated as an Authorized representative, yet it can`t manage the Certificate without the manufacturer`s approval thru the PoA.

 Q.: What are state fees like and is it possible for us to pay state fees directly to the Regulator?
 A.: The State fee is paid in Uzbek soum, UZS.
 Once a local company we use for AR functions designated as it, we pay State fee on the manufacturer`s behalf.

-The State fee consists of a varying part specific to the device and its complexity, number of items, and being paid for every modification.
+The State fee consists of a varying parts specific to the device and its complexity, number of items, and being paid for every modification.

 Ask us for help with assessing your total fee.

-RedMed is able find a contract manufacturing site in Uzbekistan, compliant with GMP and ISO 13485, suitable for your device type (considering sterility category, presence of pharmaceuticcal composition in it, and packaging/labeling requirements).
+RedMed is able find a contract manufacturing site (OEM) in Uzbekistan, compliant with GMP and ISO 13485, suitable for your device type (considering sterility category, presence of pharm composition in it, and packaging/labeling requirements).

 The device then can be classified as Uzbekistani-made.